 Dogs and Allergies

 If you’re feeling alone in the dog (or cat) allergy department – don’t.
 A whopping 10% of the country shares your dilemma.
 That statistic comes directly from the American College of Allergy, Asthma, and Immunology (AAFA).
 They track every known allergen impacting quality of life.
 And pets factor into that list in a big way.
-Unfortunately, people often mistake the cause of this allergy.
+But, unfortunately, people often mistake the cause of this allergy.

 Hair, it turns out, isn’t the only culprit.
 It’s just the easiest one to spot.
 The more a dog sheds, the more fur enters the environment.
 Staying on top of your vacuuming duties helps minimize the effect all of that loose hair might have on your allergy triggers.
 The best dog breeds for people with allergies shed little or less frequently than other breeds.
 (If you’re hoping for a dog that NEVER sheds, you’re out of luck – there’s no such canine)